How Should I Pronounce MECE? Origins of a Key Business Term

 Regardless of Minto’s wishes, this pronunciation is now ubiquitous.
 Whatever you think of Minto’s story and whether or not we should “take her side” in the matter, if you have a job interview coming up, you had the best stick to saying MECE the way everyone else does.

-The inevitable question as to how to pronounce MECE provides a great excuse to delve into both the history of the term and the biography of its creator.
+The inevitable question of how to pronounce MECE provides a great excuse to delve into the term’s history and its creator’s biography.

 The slightly sad and final answer is that you should probably pronounce MECE as everyone else does.
 Wrongly…